shahil5z/JobFit-AI/README.md

 ### Step 2: Install the Chrome Extension

-1. Open Google Chrome and navigate to chrome://extensions/.
+1. Open Google Chrome or any other Browser and navigate to chrome://extensions/.
 2. Enable "Developer mode" in the top right.
 3. Click "Load unpacked" and select the extension folder from the project.
 4. The JobFit AI extension should now appear in your extensions list.